Seres67/nexus_keyboard_overlay/README.md

 Download & install [Nexus](https://raidcore.gg/Nexus) and run Guild Wars 2 once to set up Nexus.
 Download the addon from the [Releases](https://github.com/Seres67/nexus_keyboard_overlay/releases/latest), and put it in the GW2/addons directory.
 You should be able to hot-load it (so, no need to restart the game), but if it doesn't work just restart the game.
-Configure it by pressing the Nexus icon -> Options -> Addons -> Keyboard Overlay
+Configure it by pressing the Nexus icon -> Options -> Addons -> Keyboard Overlay.

 ## Planned features

-I have a list of planned features [here](https://github.com/Seres67/nexus_keyboard_overlay/blob/main/todo.norg)
+I have a list of planned features [here](https://github.com/Seres67/nexus_keyboard_overlay/blob/main/todo.norg).

+## Issues

+If you encounter any crashes/issues, join the Nexus discord [here](https://discord.gg/MSgPhDv) and send your Nexus.log (in `<GW2>/addons/Nexus`) and a quick explanation of what you did just before the crash in the `keyboard_overlay` channel.

 ## Build it yourself